 Let’s go over 3 major outcomes of cerebral palsy that can weaken the immune system:

 Reduced Physical Activity

-Your physical activity levels can have a large impact on your body’s ability to function.
+Your physical activity levels may impact on your body’s ability to function.

-Lack of mobility will slow down the body’s metabolic rate and circulation, which can reduce the efficiency of major body functions.
+Lack of mobility slows down the body’s metabolic rate and circulation, which reduces the efficiency of major body functions.

 Blood needs to effectively circulate throughout the entire body to fuel cellular activity.

 Without sufficient blood flow, your body may not be getting the oxygen and nutrients it needs to function properly.
-This can weaken the immune system and increase the risk of infections.
+This may weaken the immune system and increase the risk of infections.